mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

   Moving from clustered compute with single points of failure to a fully hyperconverged infrastructure using Ceph.
 Because apparently I hate having free time.
 ---

-If you're following along with my homelab journey, either here or on the [YouTubez](https://www.youtube.com/@mirceanton), you migth know that a few weeks ago I got a new three-node Proxmox cluster up and running.
+If you're following along with my homelab journey, either here or on the [YouTubez](https://www.youtube.com/@mirceanton), you might know that a few weeks ago I got a new three-node Proxmox cluster up and running.

 It's been great for compute, no complaints there.
 If a node dies, VMs can restart elsewhere.
 But only if they were using my NAS for storage.